ai-hero-dev/cohort-002-skill-building/exercises/01-retrieval-skill-building/01.04-embeddings/problem/readme.md

 };
 ```

-- [ ] Use the [`embed`](https://ai-sdk.dev/docs/reference/ai-sdk-core/embed) function from the AI SDK to create an embedding for a single piece of text
+- [ ] Use the [`embed`](/PLACEHOLDER/embed) function from the AI SDK to create an embedding for a single piece of text

+Pass these parameters:

-  - Pass `myEmbeddingModel` as the model parameter
+- `myEmbeddingModel` as the `model`
-  - Pass the `text` parameter as the `value`
+- The `text` parameter as `value`
 - Return the `embedding` from the result

 - [ ] Locate the `calculateScore` function in `api/create-embeddings.ts`

+This function compares the search query embedding against each email's embedding.

 ```ts
 const calculateScore = (